 Regarding the flavor, their skin can add a small bitterness to the nut.
 But if you try the nut alone, it actually has a very mild and slightly tangy flavor.

 It is great both individually and combined with others.
-It can be used to sweeten meat-based meals or as toppings for appetizers as well as desserts like salads, muffins, etc., and even smoothies.
+It can be used to sweeten meat-based meals or as toppings for savory appetizers or salads, as well as desserts, like muffins or smoothies.

 3. Wampee Fruit